StephenGriffies/StephenGriffies.github.io/README.md

-These are files related to my reesearch and teaching website.
+These are files related to my research and teaching website.
 This site is under construction.